tyukiand/asm2cfg/README.md

   401346:	nop    WORD PTR cs:[rax+rax*1+0x0]
 ```

-and turns it into a control flow graph that looks like this:
+and turns it into a `.dot` file that describes a control flow graph that looks like this:

 ![example graph](./examples/example.png)